aabbtree77/twinpeekz/README.md

 allocations.
 They also overlap with some other purposes: a mutable function argument qualifier, or a test if the structure field exists after loading a struct from *.json, by checking for the nil value if the structure element has been defined as a pointer.

-Also $GOPATH in the past, variable capitalization to mark visibility, unused variable errors, these are annoying.
+Also $GOPATH in the past, variable capitalization to mark visibility, unused variable errors, these are warts.

 I also use these math functions as the external dependency: